pharmpy/pharmpy/docs/modelsearch.rst

     run_tool('modelsearch',
              search_space='ABSORPTION(ZO);PERIPHERALS(1)',
              algorithm='exhaustive',
+             model=start_model,
              iiv_strategy=0,
              rankfunc='bic',
-             cutoff=None,
-             model=start_model)
+             cutoff=None)

-This will take an input model `model` with `search_space` as the search space, meaning zero order absorption and adding one peripheral compartment will be tried.
-The tool will use the `exhaustive` search algorithm.
+This will take an input model ``model`` with ``search_space`` as the search space, meaning zero order absorption and adding one peripheral compartment will be tried.
+The tool will use the ``exhaustive`` search algorithm.
 Structural IIVs will be added to candidates according to strategy 0, where no IIVs are added.
-The candidate models will be ranked using `bic` with default `cutoff`, which for BIC is none.
+The candidate models will be ranked using ``bic`` with default ``cutoff``, which for BIC is none.

-To run `modelsearch` from the command line, the example code is redefined accordingly:
+To run modelsearch from the command line, the example code is redefined accordingly:

 .. code::